Deep Learning for Time Series Forecasting: Tutorial and Literature Survey

-NNs have been successful in Forecasting when deployed as global models.
-However, many other methods can be used as global models, such as random forests.
-Traditional forecasting models, in contrast, are mostly used as local models.
-One clear research directions is to gain a better understanding of this contrast between global and local models.
-How much of the success of NNs for forecasting can be attributed to NNs being used as global models?
-Also, studying the interplay between global and local models is an important area.
-The goal should be to get the best of both local and global models. ~\citet{wang2019deepfactors,sen2019think} have started exploring this question, but this is an area which needs more attention.

-NNs have contributed to spectatular success in reinforcement learning (e.g.,~\cite{AlphaGo,Silver1140}).
-With reinforcement learning, there is an ML paradigm available which allows the consolidation of two-step approaches used in many applications for which forecasting is deployed.
-Often, forecasting merely serves as input to downstream decision problems (often mixed-integer non-linear stochastic optimization problems), for example to address problems such as restocking decisions.
-The forecast is therefore only indirectly interesting and the primary object of interest are the decisions.
-Since forecasting accuracy is only a proxy for overall improvements, we are bound to make suboptimal decisions.
-Reinforcement learning provides a framework to solve the decision problem directly~\cite{januschowski18}.
+Beyond such organic improvements, we speculate that another area in which NNs have had tremendous impact~\citep{AlphaGo,Silver1140} may become important for forecasting, namely deep reinforcement learning.
+In contrast to current practice, where forecasting merely serves as input to downstream decision problems (often mixed-integer nonlinear stochastic optimization problems), for example to address problems such as restocking decisions, reinforcement learning allows to directly learn optimal decisions in business context~\citep{januschowski18}.
 It will be interesting to see whether reinforcement based approaches can improve decision making -- and how good forecasting models could help improve reinforcement approaches.